spidycoder/IEEE-LEAD-3.0/Project 2/README.md

     - All Required Data Mentioned Above
     - Seasons Info

-### Judging Criteria: On the basis of milestones completed, the design of website, customization of website according to the weather.
+### Judging Criteria: On the basis of milestones completed, the design of website, customization of website.